-EU officials visit Kyiv as Russia strikes civilian target
+Russia hits civilian targets anew, EU officials visit Kyiv

 Zelenskyy was elected in 2019 on an anti-establishment and anti-corruption platform in a country long gripped by graft.

-The latest corruption allegations came as Western allies are channeling billions of dollars to help Kyiv fight Moscow’s forces and as the Ukrainian government is introducing reforms so it can potentially join the EU one day.
+The latest corruption allegations came as Western allies are channeling billions of dollars to help Kyiv fight Moscow’s forces and as the Ukrainian government is introducing reforms so it can potentially join the EU.

 Ukraine’s government is keen to get more Western military aid, on top of the tanks pledged last week, as the warring sides are expected to launch new offensives once winter ends.
 Kyiv is now asking for fighter jets.

+Kyiv expects Russia to “attempt something” on the Feb.
+24 anniversary, Ukrainian Defense Minister Oleksii Reznikov told France’s BFM television.
+He stressed his government’s urgency on getting weapons without delay.

+“We are telling our partners that we too need to be ready as fast as possible,” he said in an interview late Wednesday.

-U.S. President Joe Biden has ruled out providing F-16s to Ukraine.
-U.S. Defense Secretary Lloyd Austin said Thursday during a trip to the Philippines that the focus of American aid is to increase Ukraine’s military capabilities by sending artillery, armor, air defense and providing training to Ukrainian troops.
+U.S. President Joe Biden has ruled out providing F-16 fighter jets to Ukraine.
+U.S. Defense Secretary Lloyd Austin said Thursday during a trip to the Philippines that the focus of American aid is to increase Ukraine’s military capabilities by sending artillery, armor and air defense, and training Ukrainian troops.

 The U.S. is “focused on providing Ukraine the capability that it needs to be effective in its upcoming anticipated counteroffensive in the spring,” Austin said.